viniciusvasti/my-personal-website/posts/when-to-change-api-version.md

 - Adding a new resource path;
 - Turning to optional a required parameter, either it is a path, query string or body attribute param;
 - Adding new optional parameters;
-- Adding new attributes to an API response;
+- Adding new attributes to an API response.